2013 Malaysia Premier League

-The 2013 Liga Premier (2013 Premier League), also known as the Astro Liga Premier for sponsorship reasons, is the 10th season of the Liga Premier, the second-tier professional football league in Malaysia.
+The 2013 Liga Premier (2013 Premier League), also known as the Astro Liga Premier for sponsorship reasons, was the 10th season of the Liga Premier, the second-tier professional football league in Malaysia.

 The season was held from 7 January and concluded on 5 July 2013.

 The Liga Premier champions for 2013 season was Sarawak.
 The champions and runners-up were both promoted to 2014 Liga Super.